alcionai/corso/website/docs/support/known-issues.md

 * In-place Exchange contacts restore will merge items in folders named "Contacts" or "contacts" into the default folder.

-* Sharepoint list item "attachments" aren't backed up, restored or exported.
-  Graph API doesn't currently provide attachment data for Lists or List Items.
+* Sharepoint list item "attachments" aren't backed up, restored or exported as graph APIs doesn't currently provide attachment data for Lists or List Items.
-  An [issue](https://github.com/alcionai/corso/issues/5085) has been created to track the progress..